elasticsearch-dump/elasticsearch-dump/README.md

 --output-index
                     Destination index and type
-                    (default: all, example: index/type) --limit
+                    (default: all, example: index/type) --overwrite
+                    Overwrite output file if it exists
+                    (default: false)
+--limit
                     How many objects to move in batch per operation limit is approximate for file streams